civican/legisinfo/42-1/bills/C-69/bill_text.md

     the name of the person or entity to whom it is directed;

-    the provision of this Act or the regulations, or the condition established under section 64, **amended under subsection 68(1) or added to a decision statement under that subsection**, that is alleged to have been contravened;
+    the provision of this Act or the regulations, or the condition established under section 64, amended under subsection 68(1) or added to a decision statement under that subsection, that is alleged to have been contravened;

     the relevant facts surrounding the alleged contravention; and